neemaj/birdclef/README.md

 ## Results

+During the course of our project, we encountered significant limitations related to computational resources.
+Due to these constraints, we were unable to run our final model on the full dataset as initially planned.
+Instead, we opted to develop and test a prototype model using a smaller subset of the data, specifically focusing on just 5 birds.
+This approach allowed us to manage our computational load effectively while still providing valuable insights into the model’s performance.

-Our model achieved an accuracy of 78.12% on both the training and validation data, which we initially found surprising as the test accuracy for a different model configuration also yielded the same accuracy.
-Despite variations in the number of parameters across models, this consistency in accuracy suggests a stable performance across different model architectures.
+Despite the reduced scale, our prototype model achieved an accuracy of 78.12% on both the training and validation datasets.
+This level of performance was consistent across different model configurations, which was initially surprising given the variations in the number of parameters among these configurations.
+The fact that the test accuracy for various model setups also yielded the same accuracy indicates a stable performance across different model architectures.

 <img width="839" alt="Screen Shot 2024-09-01 at 11 41 50 AM" src="https://github.com/user-attachments/assets/5a29ce60-785c-44c1-bb06-12237912d590">

 <img width="702" alt="Screen Shot 2024-09-01 at 11 42 18 AM" src="https://github.com/user-attachments/assets/1319b209-0638-4775-baaa-58fd92caf23a">

-## Improvments